Jersey Financial Services Commission Seminar

 The emphasis will be very much on practical issues and on providing feedback to you on the sort of problems that arise in our day-to-day interaction with regulated entities.
 We will also try to provide you with solutions to go along with the problems.
 I hope very much that you will feel that the Commission is part of the solution rather than the problem.
 But if you have a contrary view, please let us know.
 This is very much intended to be an interactive event.

 From my point of view, this is an opportune time for this seminar.
-I have now been over a year in office, and a lot has happened during that period.
+I’ve now been over a year in office, and a lot has happened during that period.
 I hope that you will feel that we have made progress, certainly in terms of building up a constructive relationship with the industry.

 Key issues for the finance industry